hgl/nix-networkd/README.md

-# NixOS Router
+# nix-networkd

-NixOS Router offers a set of opinionated options tailored for routers, built on systemd-networkd and nftables, with inspiration from [OpenWrt](https://openwrt.org).
+nix-networkd offers a set of options to quickly configure network interfaces with systemd-networkd and nftables, with inspiration from [OpenWrt](https://openwrt.org).

 Its features include: